sarojrout/Twitter-Streaming/README.md

 Go to the folder /Twitter-Streaming and type npm install

+Open app.js and replace the consumer key, consumer secret etc by taking it from your Twitter App

 To Start the project,

 Go to the folder /Twitter_Streaming and then type as given below